litecart/litecart/UPGRADE.md

 ## Automatic Upgrade

+  This LiteCart release can upgrade from any previous master release version.
+The automated upgrade procedure will sort out and apply all necessary patches.

   Note: Add-ons are version specific and might cause your upgraded platform to malfunction.
 Make sure all your add-ons are up to date.

+### Instructions

-  1. Backup your files and database!!
+  1. Backup your files AND database!!
 Do not underestimate the damage that can be caused by a failed upgrade process.

   2. Note your current platform version.
 This is seen in the admin panel footer or in the file ~/includes/app_header.inc.php.